 Once your team is in place and adequately trusts a system, routing the documents becomes the next primary step.
 The BOM(s) or other documents must be appropriately routed to where everything backflushes correctly to leverage real-time just-in-time ordering or real-time inventory.
 Assemblies or parent parts must be entered and linked to child parts precisely or ongoing issues.

-There's no doubt that inventory management is essential for every trade contractor.
-However, equally as important is employing proper processes, systems, control, and reporting.
-The keys to successful inventory include an excellent system catalyst, product organization from raw to finished products, a cycle counting program, and proper system part routing, and consistent production reporting.
+There's no doubt that materials management is essential for every trade contractor; however, equally as important is employing proper processes, systems, control, and reporting.
+The keys to success include material organization from deliver to install, protection of materials to reduce waste, and consistent reporting.

-A robust inventory management system enables your firm to accurately understand various inventory categories, stock levels, and supplier quantified.
+A robust materials management system enables your firm to accurately understand various stock levels, pricing history, and more.
 You also need trigger points for re-ordering supplies and the capability for just-in-time orders, which can save trades substantial money.

 4. Production Reporting needs to be automated.